Don Hutchison

-Donald Hutchison (born 9 May 1971) is a former professional footballer.
-Hutchison is a football television pundit and commentator for Talksport and ESPN FC.
+Donald Hutchison (born 9 May 1971) is a Scottish former professional footballer.
+Hutchison is a football television pundit and commentator for ESPN FC.

 As a player, Hutchison was a midfielder, who played in the Premier League for Liverpool, West Ham United, Everton, and Sunderland.
 He also played in the Football League for Hartlepool United, Sheffield United, Millwall, Coventry City, and Luton Town.
 Born in England, Hutchison earned 26 caps for the Scotland national team and scored six international goals.

 Club career

 Hartlepool United

 Hutchison was born in Gateshead.
 He started his career in the 1989–90 season at Hartlepool United, under the direction of Cyril Knowles, in the Football League Fourth Division.
 Hutchison's talents were quickly spotted by bigger English clubs, and he was soon transferred to Liverpool, under the direction of Kenny Dalglish, for a fee of £175,000 on 27 November 1990.
 However, Hutchinson would remain on loan at Hartlepool for the 1990–91 season.